abdussamad007/aws-certification/README.md

-# aws-certification
+# AWS-Certification
-my reference of aws certification
+My reference of aws certification.

+Exam preparation final notes:

+Stage 1: Know what services are used for whcih purpose.